 We have had several people call us asking all sorts of questions on how they can rectify problems with their air purifier that they bought through one of these types of websites.
-The list of problems seems to be endless but here are some more common one's that we hear about:
+The list of problems seem to be endless, but here are some more common one's that we hear about:

 - incorrect power plugs

 - Australian repairers won’t touch overseas products

 This guide should provide you with enough information to make a well-informed purchase through our store however; if you require some help or need further questions answered please contact us and one of our team members will be happy to assist.
 CALL US ON: 1300 174 659